MicrosoftDocs/customer-voice/fp-docs/troubleshoot.md

 ## Azure Active Directory disabled error

-If you receive an error stating that Azure Active Directory is disabled, you must verify if:
+If you receive an error stating that Azure Active Directory is disabled, you must verify whether:

 - The Dynamics CRM Online app is disabled on the tenant.
-- A new app is created with an "https://admin.service.crm4.dynamics.com" audience, which is disabled and Azure Active Directory is giving preference over to that app, instead of Microsoft's first party app.
+- A new app is created with an "https://admin.service.crm4.dynamics.com" audience, which is disabled and Azure Active Directory is giving preference over to that app, instead of Microsoft's first-party app.

 If a new app is created, you must remove the app or change the audience.
-If this is not the case, you must contact your tenant administrator to run the following script which will re-enable the Dynamics CRM Online app in the tenant and should resolve the error.
+If this is not the case, you must contact your tenant administrator to run the following script, which will re-enable the Dynamics CRM Online app in the tenant and should resolve the error.

-1. You must download the AzureAD Module from: [Azure Active Directory PowerShell for Graph](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0)
+1. You must download the AzureAD Module from [Azure Active Directory PowerShell for Graph](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0)

 2. Run the following commands in a PowerShell window (run PowerShell as an administrator).
 When prompted, login with the tenant administrator credentials.
     ```